New vehicle prices may vary depending on location due to a range of factors, including state-specific taxes, levies, and regulations.

 No. HEVs can come with different drivetrains such as All-Wheel Drive and Front-Wheel Drive systems.
 These vary in size, power output and other performance factors depending on the model.

-PHEVs bridge the gap between traditional Hybrid Electric Vehicles (HEVs) and Battery Electric Vehicles (BEVs).They combine an engine that runs on petrol, an electric motor and a larger battery for longer, electric-only driving which can be recharged using an AC cable.
+Plug-in Hybrid Electric Vehicles (PHEVs) bridge the gap between traditional Hybrid Electric Vehicles (HEVs) and Battery Electric Vehicles (BEVs).
+They combine an engine that runs on petrol, an electric motor and a battery that is larger than that found in HEVs.
+This larger battery enables longer, electric-only driving compared to HEVs.
+Additionally, PHEVs can be recharged using an AC or DC fast-charging cable.

 Charging a PHEV is as simple as charging a smartphone, and you don't necessarily need to install special hardware in your home to get started.
 As long as you have access to a standard power outlet near where you normally park at home, you can use the supplied Mode 2 portable charger (also known as a '3-pin' charger) to top up the battery.
 For extra peace of mind, added convenience and a faster charge, you can also opt to install a dedicated AC home charger.

-A PHEV contains a petrol engine, an electric motor and a larger battery (the traction battery) for electric-only driving.
-It’s intended to be operated as an electric vehicle for the most part, with Hybrid Electric driving as a back up if you run out of charge.
 A BEV does not contain a petrol engine and uses a battery-powered electric motor only, which means you must charge it in order to drive it.

-In addition to the standard warranty inclusions for every Toyota vehicle, enjoy up to 10 years of traction battery warranty coverage for a complete peace of mindW14.
-Conditions apply.
+In addition to the standard warranty inclusions for every Toyota vehicle, enjoy up to 10 years of traction battery warranty coverageW14.Conditions apply.

 No, maintenance would be just like a Toyota Hybrid Electric vehicle.